vmware-tanzu/velero/docs/build-from-scratch.md

 ## 2. Build

+### Using your own registry

-Set the `$REGISTRY` environment variable (used in the `Makefile`) if you want to push the Heptio Ark images to your own registry.
+If you want to push the Heptio Ark images to your own registry, set the `$REGISTRY` environment variable (used in the `Makefile`).
 This allows any node in your cluster to pull your locally built image.

 `$PROJECT` and `$VERSION` environment variables are also specified in the `Makefile`, and can be similarly modified as desired.